ilchen/RMaFI/README.md

 ## How to run
 * **Chapter 11**: Correlations and Copulas
-   These exercises are fairly simple, so I limited this to a Jupiter notebook:
    ```commandline
    jupyter notebook ch11.ipynb
    ```
    You can also run the notebook in Google cloud.
 This way you don't need to install anything locally.
 This takes just a few seconds:
    1. Go to Google Colaboratory in your browser
    2. In the modal window that appears select GitHub
    3. Enter the URL of this repository's notebook: https://github.com/ilchen/RMaFI/blob/master/ch11.ipynb
    4. Click the search icon
    5. Enjoy

+   I make heavy use of the [SciPy](https://docs.scipy.org/doc/scipy/reference/index.html) and [TensorFlow 2](https://www.tensorflow.org/api_docs/python/tf) libraries in these exercises. as they draw heavily on probability theory and solving optimization problems.
+These exercises are fairly simple from software design point of view, so I limited the implementation to a Jupiter notebook:

 * **Chapter 13**: Market Risk VaR: The Historical Simulation Approach
    ```commandline
    python3 ch13/hist_simulation.py ./ext/VaRExampleRMFI3eHistoricalSimulation.xls